coralproject/talk/docs/source/api/client.md

 ---
-title: Plugins API
+title: Client Plugin API
-permalink: /plugins-api/
+permalink: /api/client/
+toc: true
+class: configuration
 ---

 We created a set of utilities to make it easier to create and add functionality to plugins.
 Feel free to check all the utilities here:  `talk/plugin-api`.